 - telephone: 028 9024 3133 (during office hours)

 - telephoning the National Supportline 0845 30 30 900 (at any time)

 - contacting your local Victim Support NI office

-Even if you choose not to report the crime, Victim Support NI can still help you to cope with the effect it has had on you.
+If you don't want to report the crime, Victim Support NI can help you cope with how the crime affects you.